postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/authorization.md

 Enter your __Consumer Key__, __Consumer Secret__, __Access Token__, and __Token Secret__ values.
 You can optionally set advanced details—otherwise Postman will attempt to autocomplete these.

 You can include the auth details either in the request headers or in the body / URL—select one from the dropdown list.
-Click __Preview Request__ if you want to check how the details will be included with the request.
+Open the __Headers__ or __Body__ tab if you want to check how the details will be included with the request.

 If you send the OAuth 1.0 data in the headers, you will see an Authorization header sending your key and secret values appended to the string " OAuth " together with additional comma-separated required details.